Trending in Telehealth: April 30 – May 6, 2024

 Casey Li

 Casey Li focuses her practice on regulatory and transactional matters within the healthcare industry.
 While in law school, Casey served as a legal clerk at a prominent Chicago academic medical center and as a legal extern at the Hoosier Environmental Council.
 She also was managing articles editor for the Journal of Law, Ethics & Public Policy.
 Prior to attending law school, Casey was a senior consultant in specialty pharmacy at a leading US health insurance group.
-View Stacey's full bio here.
+View Casey's full bio here.

 STAY CONNECTED